 - Inability to drop the habit of taking DMT

-- Increasing dosage after each use
+- Increasing dosage of DMT after each use

-Individual and family Counseling
+Individual and Family Counseling

 Cognitive/Dialectical Behavioral Therapy

 Cognition relates to the modification of thoughts and behavior.
 Consuming DMT or any drug after a long time of taking it can increase mood swings and depressive behavior.
 Therapy can encourage a positive way of thinking.
-At the same time, evaluating Dialectical Behavior focuses on life goals and getting through difficult times.
+At the same time, evaluating Dialectical Behavior Therapy focuses on life goals and getting through difficult times.
 Therapy relating to this suggests having to identify one’s inner fears and doubts.

 This program will help build a patient’s self-assurance and with the practical application of living this through a lifestyle of eating and exercising regularly.
-Patients are offered a schedule of cleansing and socialization by rehabilitation clinics to get back to their lives that they left off before drug use.
+Patients are offered a schedule of cleansing and socialization by rehabilitation clinics to get back to the lives that they left off before drug use.